theandrew168/sbs-website/content/posts/a-parallel-foreach-implementation-in-go.md

 	// Perform tasks in parallel (up to "concurrency" at once). for _, item := range items {
-		// Ensure the proper item value is captured for Go versions earlier than 1.22. item := item
+		// Ensure the proper item value is captured for Go versions older than 1.22. item := item
 		// For each item, attempt to acquire a "task slot" from the error group.
 		// If the maximum number of tasks are already running, this will block.